TurtleP/TurtleP.github.io-old2/LovePotion/wiki/packaging.md

 ### Foreword

-When you run Löve Potion by itself, it will first try to locate a game within its own *RomFS*, a read-only filesystem.
+When you run LÖVE Potion by itself, it will first try to locate a game within its own *RomFS*, a read-only filesystem.
 If you did not build your game with the provided templates for standalone usage (useful for custom metadata), it will default to using the 'Game Folder'.
 If it fails to locate that, it will show the 'No Game' screen.

-Make sure you keep your Löve Potion projects in an easy-to-remember directory.
-Do **_not_** put any of the Löve Potion data, your games **_or_** other binaries within the `devkitPro` folder.
+Make sure you keep your LÖVE Potion projects in an easy-to-remember directory.
+Do **_not_** put any of the LÖVE Potion data, your games **_or_** other binaries within the `devkitPro` folder.
 Keep it on your Desktop or even on cloud storage, like Dropbox.

 ### Environment Setup

 Grab the [latest *.elf binary](https://github.com/TurtleP/LovePotion/releases) and place it under your home directory inside the `.lovepotion` folder under your HOME directory (`~/.lovepotion`).
 Each elf file must be named specifically.
 If using the 3DS version, name the elf file `3ds.elf`, and for Switch, `switch.elf`

-### LöveBrew Application
+### LÖVEBrew Application

 !> Make sure you have python3 installed before you proceed!
 The application does **not** work on python2.